giantjs/giant-developer-guide/src/routing.md

 |:-------|:----------|
 | `npm install giant-routing` | `$routing` |

-*Routes* are meant to reflect a high-level state of the application.
+*Routes* reflect high-level states of the application.
 They make functional components, like pages, or modules, and their various states identifiable, so that the user may return to find the same component in the same state at a later time by navigating to the same route.

-In the browser, routes usually manifest in the URL, which may be controlled directly, or through te browser's navigation controls. (*back*, *forward*, *reload*, *history*, etc.)
+In the browser, routes usually manifest in the address bar, which may be controlled directly, or through the browser's navigation controls. (*back*, *forward*, *reload*, *history*, etc.)

 ![Sample Application Route](https://raw.githubusercontent.com/giantjs/giant-developer-guide/master/images/Application%20Route.png)